Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

 Kyle Lowry Insights vs. the Knicks

-- Lowry is responsible for attempting 6.9% of his team's field goal attempts this season with 8.8 per game.
+- This season, Kyle Lowry has made 3.6 field goals per game, which accounts for 6.1% of his team's total makes.

-- He's knocked down 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.
+- He's attempted 5.6 threes per game, or 10.9% of his team's shots from beyond the arc this season.

-- Defensively, the Knicks are ranked 12th in the league, allowing 113.1 points per game.
+- Defensively, the Knicks are ranked 12th in the NBA, conceding 113.1 points per contest.

-- On the boards, the Knicks have given up 42 rebounds per game, which puts them seventh in the league.
+- Conceding 42 rebounds per game, the Knicks are the seventh-ranked team in the NBA.

-- The Knicks are the 13th-ranked squad in the NBA, conceding 25.1 assists per game.
+- In terms of assists, the Knicks are ranked 13th in the league, conceding 25.1 per game.

-- In terms of 3-pointers, the Knicks are ranked 25th in the NBA, allowing 13 makes per game.
+- Looking at 3-pointers, the Knicks are ranked 25th in the NBA, allowing 13 makes per game.

 Kyle Lowry vs. the Knicks